boquinr6/api_shop/README.md

-### How I worked on this project
+### How I worked on this project - Journal
-1. Ran rails new . --api --database=postgresql --skip-git to set up a rails app and manually updated ruby version/gems
+1. Ran `rails new . --api --database=postgresql --skip-git` to set up a rails app and manually updated ruby version/gems
 2. Focused on DB first.
 Used another rails helper to handle creating the migration file.
 Ran:
 ```
 rails generate model Inventory code:string:uniq:index name:string price:float description:text
 ```
-3.
+Tested initializing a rails db and migrating and seeding to actually create and populate this table.
+In my company, we automatically generate migration files using rails or rake, but we edit the migration files directly to decide whether or not we should have an index, etc.
+3. Focused on adding read/write methods to model(s).
+At this point, i only have Inventory as my table, but considering whether or not i should create a Discount table instead of the yaml/json approach i considered earlier.
+I can then create an API that allows user to update discount logic.
+4. Next, I created a controller using `rails generate controller Inventories` ...I thought about what the API endpoint should look like...thinking about
+- /inventory/all              (put this in a namespace)
+- /inventories                (this as a url doesnt make sense to me)
+- /inventory/id/update?price=[]
+-/inventory/total?items=[]

+I decided to follow the Rails Model-View-Controller here and go with inventory/ as the base for the APIs...I think this is clear and matches conventions.
+Cons may be: harder to extend if we want multiple controllers within an "inventory" namespace.

+5. Next, I had a huge problem testing these APIs that took up more time i'm a bit embarrased to admit.
+I never found a root cause but it looks like running my test suite i.e. `bundle exec rspec` rewrote my RAILS_ENV environment variable to `test` instead of `development`.
+This never happens when i develop using docker or in macos, and this was my first time developing locally on windows.
+Re-updating RAILS_ENV fixed this easily, but an interesting issue, and points to how nice it is to have docker or a VM handle all this stuff.

+6.